 Recovering from rhinoplasty surgery

 After surgery, your nose may be supported with a splint, gauze packing and bandages to protect your nose while you heal.
 You will likely have some bloody discharge from your nose for a few days.
-The packing, if used at all, is usually removed several days after surgery, followed by the splints which are removed after seven to ten days.
+The packing, if used at all, is usually removed several days after surgery, followed by the splints, which are removed after seven to 10 days.

 Stitches are usually removed after seven days.
-After two weeks your swelling should improve significantly, and even more in the following six weeks.
-You can return to your usual activities six weeks after surgery.
-It could take around a year to see the final result due to very subtle swelling, though the greatest result will be seen shortly after surgery.
+Your swelling should improve significantly after two weeks and even more in the following six weeks.
+Six weeks after surgery, you can return to your usual activities.
+Due to very subtle swelling, the final result could take around a year to see, though the greatest result will be seen shortly after surgery.

 Recovering from liquid rhinoplasty